 See John McIntyre’s Blog: Shifting Baselines – Sea Change Wester Ross

 Loch Maree in particular had been world famous for its salmon and sea trout fishery.
 These have almost collapsed along with the jobs they supported.
+This is as a result of a complicated combination of reasons including salmon farming.
 Other fin-fish fisheries have collapsed too.

 With MPAs as the critical turning point, the stakes were very high indeed.